 Interference colour.
 How is it formed?

-What happens if the crystal is anisotropic and it has a general cut and it is placed in the position of coincidence?
+What happens if an anisotropic crystal is placed in the position of

 Index | Introduction | PPL | XPL ortos | Interf colour | Int. c. formed? | Previous | Next | Top